lwhiteley/AngularLogExtender/README.md

 3. Enable/Disable Logging at a Component Level
 4. Customize the Log Prefix
 5. Enable/Disable Specific $log methods throughout the app
+6. Customize the color of your logs
+7. Use a template engine for your logs

 ##How to Use